wavemotionio/standardized-commits-js/README.md

 - **revert** - Revert code changes
 - **style** - Changes that do not affect the meaning of the code
 - **test** - Adding missing tests or correcting existing tests

+- **build** - Changes that affect the build system or external dependencies and moving files
+- **chore** - Changes that affect the build system or external dependencies and moving files

 # Demo
 Try out this demo project.